 just fill them with NA.fastq_dir: Directory containing the input fastq

-where fastq file names have been replaced by fasta file names and the
+fastqinfo, where fastq file names have been replaced by fasta file names

 package, which is why we use system.file() to access them